 © Massimiliano Fusari / Massimedia: Aesthetics As Storytelling.

-A gif with more details on the passive Meta-Image, and how aesthetics impresses communication.
+A GIF with more details on the passive Meta-Image, and how aesthetics impresses communication.

-The overall philosophy of the Meta-Image tool is to use its interactive structure to advance the field of visual studies and inform the public sphere with its digitally augmented communication.
+The overall philosophy of the Meta-Image mobile App is the application of a basic and user-friendly interactive structure to advance the field of visual studies, and inform the public sphere with its digitally augmented communication.